evolutics/kerek/README.md

 ### Service update process

-Services are updated in alphabetical order.
+Services are updated in alphabetical order (more precisely, in lexicographical order by Unicode code point).

 For each service, containers are stopped then started (`stop-first`, default) or started then stopped (`start-first`), respectively, and this is repeated for